Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Other applications, examples and related results

 \subsection{Nonexistence of CT maps}

-In this section we shall illustrate with an example showing that in our main theorem if projection hypothesis is dropped then the CT map may not exist even in the presence of the remaining hypotheses.
-Building on the idea of this example, more general statements for the nonexistence of CT maps is obtained in the paper \cite{HMS-landing} of the authors jointly with Mahan Mj.
-Therefore, the example also appear in \cite[Example $1.2$]{HMS-landing}.
-Our purpose here is to show the absence of projection of hypothesis.
+In this section, we illustrate with an example that in our main theorem, if the compatible fiberwise projection condition is dropped, then the CT map may fail to exist even when all the remaining hypotheses are satisfied.
+Building on the idea of this example, more general results describing obstructions to the existence of CT maps are obtained in the paper \cite{HMS-landing} of the authors jointly with Mahan Mj.
+Accordingly, this example also appears in \cite[Example $1.2$]{HMS-landing}.
+Our purpose here is to show the absence of the compatible fiberwise projection condition.

 \begin{example} Consider a hyperbolic group $G$ of the form $G=N\rtimes Q$, where $N$ is either the fundamental group of a closed orientable surface of genus at least $2$ or a finitely generated free group of rank at least $3$, and $Q$ is a finitely generated free group of rank at least $3$.
-Examples of this sort are well-known; e.g. see \cite{farb-mosher}, \cite{BFH-lam}.
+Examples of this sort are well-known; e.g. see \textup{\cite{farb-mosher}, \cite{BFH-lam}}.
 It is easy to see that $Q$ is a malnormal quasiconvex subgroup of $G$ and $N$ is a nonquasiconvex subgroup of $G$ with $\Lambda_G(Q)=\partial G$.
-Let $\phi:Q\map Q$ is a hyperbolic automorphism.
+Let $\phi:Q\map Q$ be a hyperbolic automorphism.
 Consider the HNN extension $G'=G*_{Q=\phi(Q)}$ with stable letter $t$.
 Note that $K'=\lgl N,t\rgl\simeq N*\lgl t\rgl$.
-Then the inclusion $K'\map G'$ does not admit a CT map (\cite[Example $1.2$]{HMS-landing}).
+Then the inclusion $K'\map G'$ does not admit a CT map \textup{(\cite[Example $1.2$]{HMS-landing})}.
 Moreover, note that $\Lambda_G(Q)\sse\Lambda_G(N)$.
 This says for any infinite order element $q\in Q$, $q^{\pm\infty}\in\Lambda_G(N)$.
-Then the same proof as in Corollary \ref{new cor sec 6} will show that the induced subtree of spaces in the ambient tree of spaces fails to have projection hypothesis. \end{example}
+Then the similar proof as in Corollary \ref{new cor sec 6} will show that the induced subtree of spaces in the ambient tree of spaces fails to have the compatible fiberwise projection condition. \end{example}